 Leaders are often called upon to make difficult decisions.
 There are usually many shades of grey in the situations we face which can make things even more challenging to figure out on our own.

-Sometimes we instinctively jump in to make a quick decision – too quickly – then we find ourselves backtracking to reverse the damage from an error in judgement.
+Sometimes we instinctively jump in to make a quick decision – too quickly – then we find ourselves backtracking to reverse the damage from an error in judgment.
 At other times, we either overanalyze or shy away from making a difficult decision and it subsequently gets made for us or an opportunity is lost – much to our chagrin and disappointment.
 Neither scenario is ideal.
 Our sense of confidence and control becomes shaken.

 Fortunately, there’s a way out of these pernicious traps.
 What if you could make empowered decisions that led to improved and more satisfying outcomes?
 I’d like to share some strategies for you to do just that.

 Start by brainstorming all of the different questions that could relate to the decision you’re making.
 When we start with potential solutions, we can get trapped in our limited thinking.
 However, when we ask questions, this by nature expands our thinking beyond what we already know.

 Once you have brainstormed a healthy amount of questions, truly make an effort to seek out answers from reliable sources.
 For similar reasons for asking questions, seek advice from more than just one person.
 By soliciting input from multiple sources (e.g. your team and colleagues), you will have greater confidence that you’re making an informed decision based on diverse perspectives.
 Plus you’ll be sending a message to your direct reports and colleagues that you value their ideas and modeling the way for others too!